 - “Responsive” is now a term used for a layout that uses sometimes several media queries and

-values rather than fixedpx
+%values rather than fixedpxvalues

+Originally it consisted of two versions – A single desktop version and a single mobile version.
+Each version uses a ‘break point’ – A screen width the template is set to change layout to.
+The template would detect the width of the user’s screen and output one of the two designs based on that width.
 A few years ago when there were fewer devices and fewer mobile screen widths this solution worked very well.
 The desktop version covered all laptops and PCs and the mobile version covered the much smaller range of iPhones.
 The limitation now is that there are so many more mobile devices supporting email, each having their own unique device width. iPhone alone currently has four screen widths, and that doesn’t allow for their iPods and iPads.
 Add in Samsung, Nokia and all the other big players and break points become far too complicated to cater for.
+As the size of the mobile screen increases, more blank space is created around the edges of the screen.
+This also makes the size of the text and elements smaller on the larger of the mobile screens.
+The coding on these types of designs was also often quite primitive, with elements being created to specifically show on mobile whilst being hidden on desktops.
+The result for most the part is ok-looking, but still not ideal.
+It meant you were coding two separate emails, which had an impact on email file size and likely on spam filters, too.
+We move on to an easier to follow concept – Scalable.

 Scalable Email Layouts